 Submitting Your Solutions: when you are finished with the exam (e.g. you have created code for solving each presented problem), you will submit your code (either as a single ZIP file or as separate files for each question) via the following Google Form (note that you must log in with your email@example.com email and verify using Tufts Duo Login).

 Submit solutions here: https://forms.gle/bqCD4jE73RkBpj9Y8

 Real-Time Help During the Exam: During the exam itself (Friday Oct 23rd, 2020 at 3pm), if you need assistance you should join the following Zoom session where Prof. Danahy will be available to answer questions about the content of the exam or solve real-time technical issues you might have.

 Details of ES2 Requirement:

-As a degree requirement, many majors in the School of Engineering (and Engineering Psychology majors in A&S who matriculated prior to fall 2018) have ES2: Introduction to Computing in Engineering as a degree option or requirement (see details in chart below).
-An exception may be granted to those students who can demonstrate proficiency in the ES2 course material.
+As a degree requirement, the Tufts School of Engineering has a computing requirement (and majors within the School of Engineering satisfy this with COMP11 and/or ES2, depending on major).
+Students should check their major (or intended major(s)) and see if ES2: Introduction to Computing in Engineering is a degree option or requirement.
+If necessary, an exception may be granted to those students who can demonstrate proficiency in the ES2 course material.

-For more details, and to see information for other majors not listed above, please visit the Engineering Degrees webpage.
+For more details on particular majors for particular class years, please visit the Engineering Degrees webpage.

-If your major/degree sheet requires ES2, and you pass the ES2 Exemption Exam, you are excused from the ES2 requirement, but the test is worth zero credits towards graduation.
-Thus, students needing the ES2 requirement on their degree sheet will still need to replace the ES2 requirement with another course bearing the “SoE-Engineering” course attribute, as identified in SIS.
+If your major/degree sheet requires ES2, and you pass the Exemption Exam for ES2, you are exempted from the ES2 requirement, but the test is worth zero credits towards graduation.
+Thus, students needing the ES2 requirement on their degree sheet will still need to replace the ES2 requirement with another appropriate course that equivalently fills that required spot on their degree sheet.

 For any questions regarding the ES2 requirement, major degree sheets, or selecting appropriate classes, please contact one of the following: